varga0725/FitBot/VERCEL.md

 ### Step 3: Configure Your Project

-Vercel will automatically analyze your project.
-You need to configure the environment variable for the Gemini API.
+Vercel will try to automatically detect your project settings.
+You need to override them to correctly run our build script and inject the API key.

-1.  **Framework Preset:** Vercel will likely detect this as a **Vite** project, which is a suitable configuration.
-You can leave this as is.

-2.  **Build and Output Settings:** The default settings should work correctly as Vercel's static site hosting is robust.
-The project doesn't have a build step, so you can leave these settings as their defaults.
+1.  **Framework Preset:** In the "Build and Output Settings" section, set the **Framework Preset** to **"Other"**.

+2.  **Build Command:**
+    *   Turn on the "Override" switch next to the **Build Command**.
+    *   Enter the following command: `bash vercel-build.sh`

+3.  **Output Directory:**
+    *   Turn on the "Override" switch next to the **Output Directory**.
+    *   Leave the text box empty.
+Vercel will serve the files from the root directory.

-3.  **Environment Variables (Crucial Step):**
+4.  **Environment Variables (Crucial Step):**
     This is the most important step.
-You must provide your Google Gemini API key here to make it securely available to the application.
+You must provide your Google Gemini API key here to make it securely available to the build script.

     *   Expand the **"Environment Variables"** section.
     *   Add a new variable with the following details:
         *   **Name:** `API_KEY`
         *   **Value:** Paste your Google Gemini API key here (it usually starts with `AIza...`).

     Ensure the name is exactly `API_KEY` as this is what the application code expects (`process.env.API_KEY`).
-Vercel automatically makes these variables available under `process.env`.

 ### Step 4: Deploy

 Once the environment variable is set, click the **"Deploy"** button.

 Vercel will now start the deployment process.
-It will clone your repository, apply the environment variable, and deploy your site to its global CDN.
+It will clone your repository, run the `vercel-build.sh` script (which creates `env.js`), apply the environment variable, and deploy your site to its global CDN.

 ### Step 5: All Done!